SabreTools/NDecrypt/README.md

 - Input files are overwritten, even if they are only partially processed.
 You should make backups of the files you're working on if you're worried about this.
 - Mixed folders or inputs are also accepted, you can decrypt or encrypt multiple files, regardless of their type.
 This being said, you can only do encrypt _OR_ decrypt at one time.
 - Required files will automatically be searched for in the application runtime directory as well as `%HOME%/.config/ndecrypt`, also known as `%USERPROFILE%\.config\ndecrypt` on Windows.
-- If found, `config.json` will take priority over both `keys.bin` and `aes_keys.txt`, even if `-a` and/or `-k` are defined.
-You've been warned.

 ## I feel like something is missing

-There are 3 major files that you can use to give NDecrypt that extra _oomph_ of functionality that it really needs.
-That is, you can't do any encryption or decryption without at least one of these present.
+There is 1 major file that you can use to give NDecrypt that extra _oomph_ of functionality that it really needs.
+That is, you can't do any encryption or decryption without it present.
 I can't give you the files and I can't generate them for you on the fly with the correct values.
 Keys are a thorny thing and I just do not want to deal with them.
 Values are validated, at least, but you'll only get yelled at on run if one of them is wrong.
 Don't worry, they're just disabled, not removed.

-This convenient table gives an overview of the 3 supported types, the keys that they provide, as well as an even more convenient map to a well-known external tool's configuration format.
+This convenient table gives an overview of mappings between the current `config.json` type along with the 2 formerly-supported types, a completely unsupported but common type.

 | `config.json` | `keys.bin` order | `aes_keys.txt` | rom-properties `keys.conf` |
 | --- | --- | --- | --- |